 - 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because although there was no direct loss to clients, the firm's failure to ensure it had proper documentation in place, for at least seven years since the MLRs 2017 came into force, put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which accounts for over 40% of the firm's turnover).
+This is because although there was no direct loss to clients, the firm's failure to ensure it had proper documentation in place, for at least seven years since the MLRs 2017 came into force, put it at greater risk of being used to launder money, particularly when acting in conveyancing transactions (which accounts for circa one third of the firm's turnover).
 The nature of conveyancing is considered high risk, owing to the risk of abuse of the system by criminals.
-This left the firm at risk of being used to launder money and in turn increased the risk of harm. - 5.3 The impact of harm is assessed as being medium (score of four).
-This is because the firm's failure to have in place either a compliant FWRA or PCPs, and failure to carry out CMRAs, left it vulnerable to the risks of money laundering and terrorist financing, particularly in conveyancing transactions.
+This left the firm at risk of being used to launder money and in turn increased the risk of harm.

+- 5.3 The impact of harm is assessed as being medium (score of four).
+This is because the firm's failure to have in place either a compliant FWRA or PCPs, and failure to carry out CMRAs on clients and matters, left it vulnerable to the risks of money laundering and terrorist financing, particularly in conveyancing transactions.
 However, no actual harm was caused by the firm's failures and therefore a scoring of medium is appropriate. - 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-Therefore, the Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.

-- 5.5 The SRA and the firm agree a financial penalty in Band C3 which is the middle of the bracket.
+Therefore, the Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.5 The SRA recommend a fine in the middle of the bracket.
 This reflects the seriousness of the misconduct and overall risk of harm of potentially facilitating money laundering, while taking into consideration the improvements made by the firm.
-Band C3 determines a basic penalty of 2.4% of annual domestic turnover. - 5.6 The firm's annual domestic turnover is £343,366, and this results in a basic penalty of £8,240. - 5.7 We have also considered mitigating factors and consider that the basic penalty should be discounted by 20%.
-This is to take account of the following factors as indicated by the Guidance: - a.
-Remedying harm the firm took steps to rectify the noncompliant documents and is now compliant with the MLRs 2017. - Cooperating with the investigation the firm has cooperated with the SRA's AML Proactive Supervision and AML Investigations teams. - 5.8 The adjusted penalty is therefore £6,592. - 5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary, and the amount of the fine is £6,592.
+Band C3 determines a basic penalty of 2.4% of annual domestic turnover. - 5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £39,732. - 5.7 The SRA considers that the basic penalty should be reduced to £27,813.
+This reduction reflects the mitigation at paragraph 4.3 above. - 5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the financial penalty remains £27,813.